 At their core, these tools provide a unified control plane that lets you monitor, govern, and control all your workloads from one place.
 This gives your IT team a single source of truth for provisioning resources, automating tasks, and managing performance across your entire infrastructure.
 Instead of logging into separate portals for your data center and your public cloud provider, you can manage everything from a single dashboard.
 This centralized approach helps reduce operational noise and gives you the clear visibility needed to run your cloud environments efficiently and securely.

-How They Connect Your Environments
+How Do They Connect Your Environments?

 Hybrid cloud management platforms act as a universal translator for your different environments.
 They use APIs and connectors to integrate with your on-premises systems and public cloud services, creating a consistent management layer that sits on top of your infrastructure.
 This allows you to use one set of tools to manage resources like computing power, storage, and networking, no matter where they are located.
 This unified approach is key to avoiding vendor lock-in, giving you the flexibility to choose the best services from different providers.
 It ensures your entire infrastructure operates as a single, cohesive system, which is a core goal of any effective managed IT services strategy.